Wheels for the World™

 Wheels for the World provides life-changing mobility and the hope of the Gospel to people impacted by disability worldwide.

 Providing the Gift of Mobility

-Wheels for the World provides the gift of mobility along with the hope of the Gospel to people impacted by disability around the world.
+Wheels for the World provides life-changing mobility along with the hope of the Gospel to people impacted by disability around the world.
 You can get involved by donating a wheelchair, serving on an international outreach, or giving so that wheelchairs can be restored and sent to someone in need.

-How Wheels for the World Works
+How Wheels for the World™ Works

 Transportation of the wheelchairs to restoration shops and shipping ports is an ongoing need.
 With over 10,000 wheelchairs collected each year, we are always looking for people to help.